moleculerjs/moleculer-channels/README.md

 [Redis Streams](https://redis.io/topics/streams-intro) was introduced in Redis 5.0.
 Hoverer, since this module relies on the [XAUTOCLAIM](https://redis.io/commands/xautoclaim) command, Redis >= 6.2.0 is required.

+>To use this adapter, install the `ioredis` module with npm install `ioredis` command.

 **Redis Adapter Overview**

 ![Dead-Letter](assets/redis_queue.png)